 When Specialized set out to design a new 'cross rig, they didn't just want to make another adventure bike with added tire clearance—they had to create a purebred racing steed that was fast, confident, lightweight, and rides like no other 'cross bike out there.
-And sure, with multiple Cyclocross World Championships to its name, the CruX has more than proven itself in 'cross, but we're proud to say that this CruX takes the legacy to a whole different level.
+And sure, with multiple Cyclocross World Championships to its name, the CruX has more than proven itself in 'cross, but they are proud to say that this CruX takes the legacy to a whole different level.
 This CruX Elite comes spec'd with a reliable SRAM Rival 1 hydraulic disc groupset, tough DT R470 Disc wheels, and 2Bliss Ready, 700x33mm Tracer Pro tires that hookup over nasty terrain.

 - Starting with the frame, Specialized implemented Rider-First Engineered™ technology that was first introduced on Tarmacs.
 Using size-specific tubes and layups, this technology allows the CruX to feature the same ride characteristics across every size in the range.
 Not only this, but it also allowed to significantly drop the frame weight, so the CruX now comes in around a scant 900 grams for a 56cm (*dependent on frame size and color)—over 400 grams lighter than the previous frameset.
 A light and stiff frame, alone, isn't useful in a 'cross race if it isn't compliant, however, which is why the new CruX also combines stiffness and compliance in all the right places.
 And to assist with the latter, we lowered the seat collar by two centimeters for more exposed seatpost and cushion for big hits.